xajler/blog.metaintellect.com/_posts/2012-10-19-rails-app-from-scratch-create-and-configure-testing.markdown

 And for the end we setup the _Pry_ to be a default for _Rails_ console and commit the source to the _Github_ repository [xajler/just-todo-it][22].

-In second post we shall go with the creating the app logic in _TDD_ manner!
+In second post we shall go with the creating the app logic in _TDD_ way!

+## Code

+The code is hosted on GitHub and can be cloned from the [xajler/just-todo-it][22].

+> Github xajler/just-todo-it commit for this post:
+>
+> [Initial Commit.
+Created initial Rails app, added all needed Gems, testing configured][21]

 [1]: http://justtodoit.com
 [2]: http://metaintellect.com